SAFE ROUTES TO SCHOOL

 Bike Fort Collins began partnering with the City of Fort Collins back in 2012 to develop and build the Fort Collins Safe Routes to School (SRTS) program into what it is today.
 Safe Routes to School is part of a national program under the Safe Routes to School Partnership.

 Collectively there are over 400 SRTS programs nationwide.
-SRTS helps youth find smart ways to bike or walk to school.
+SRTS not only helps youth find smart ways to bike or walk to school, but the Fort Collins program also teaches students rules of road, trail etiquette and bicycle skills.
 When students ride their bikes (or walk) to school, the whole community benefits from reduced traffic, better air quality and healthier lifestyles.
 And, perhaps best of all, the children arrive at school safely, energized and ready to learn.

 WHAT IS SAFE ROUTES TO SCHOOL?